gocardless/ibandit/README.md

-# IBAN Ruby
+# IBAN Utils

-IBAN is a Ruby library for manipulating and validating [IBANs](http://en.wikipedia.org/wiki/International_Bank_Account_Number).
+IBAN Utils is a Ruby library for manipulating and validating [IBANs](http://en.wikipedia.org/wiki/International_Bank_Account_Number).
 It allows you to:
 1) Validate an IBAN's check digits and structure
 2) Deconstruct an IBAN into national banking details
-3) TODO: Build an IBAN from national banking details (e.g., UK account number and sort code)

 The gem is kept up to date using the IBAN structure file from SWIFT.